WraithOG/nueral-net/README.md

 # nueral-net
-Learning the mat behind a basic nueral network by building one from scratch.
+Learning the math behind a basic nueral network by building one from scratch.